United Nations peacekeeping missions involving Pakistan: West New Guinea (October 1962 - April 1963)

 United Nations Security Force in New Guinea, (UNSF), after the agreement between comity of nations that the Netherlands would hand over control of Western New Guinea to the United Nation by 1 October 1962, prior to its take over by Indonesia for subsequent plebiscite.

-In these circumstances, when the world was focusing its eyes on the United Nations Security Force, the Pakistani composite force comprising 14th Punjab Regiment, two companies of 18 Punjab Regiment and supporting elements, disembarked on the coast of Sorong after completing 6000 miles sea voyage on 8 October 1962.
+In these circumstances, when the world was focusing its eyes on the United Nations Security Force, the Pakistani composite force comprising 14th Punjab Regiment, commanded by Lt Col Amanullah Khan, two companies of 18 Punjab Regiment and supporting elements, disembarked on the coast of Sorong after completing 6000 miles sea voyage on 8 October 1962.
 The responsibility of this contingent stretched over hundreds of miles.
 In order to accomplish the assigned mission the companies were deployed at Merauke, Fak Fak, Sorong and Kaimana.

 The Battalion Headquarters were positioned at Biak.
 Pakistani troops effectively prevented skirmishes between Papuans and Indonesian troops.
 On one such occasion Pakistani troops rushed swiftly to Kaimana area on 14 January 1963, to avoid a bloody conflict.
 In another incident, Pakistani troops (a company strength) were moved to Monokwari by air in response to a distress signal sent out to restore law and order situation in the area which had been threatened by Papuan Volunteer Corps.
 On reaching the spot, it revealed that 350 PVK troops were in a mutinous mood at the Arfak Camp.
 Pakistani peace keepers restored the situation very tactfully without spilling a single drop of blood.
 The Pakistani contingent ensured smooth withdrawal of Dutch troops without any ensuing battles with the Indonesian Army.
 It also helped Indonesian troops in taking over the control swiftly in a conducive atmosphere.